Rules & Regulations

 If you prefer to learn in a classroom setting with an instructor, then check out our virtual class learning options.

 If you prefer the flexibility of learning on your own, listening to recordings and some guidance from an instructor, then check out our recorded online class.
-It combines instructor-recorded lessons with study sessions that include your peers and an instructor.

-Preparing for your Unrestricted—Technical exam:
+Preparing for your Level 2 - Technical/Commercial exam:

 If you prefer to learn on your own and set your own pace, then check out the study kit and online tutorial.
 You can work through the textbooks and use the questions in the tutorial to check your knowledge working independently at your own pace.